0x23/OpenMicroManipulatorGUI/README.md

 Make sure you are using a compatible Python version and that your hardware is properly connected before launching the GUI.

 ## Configuration

 The serial port and the live view camera can be found in main.py.

+## Camera

+The program can display a live camera feed using the open-cv image capturing framework.
+For best experience I recommend a camera capable of capturing 60 frames per second (also make sure you are not limited by the cameras shutter time).

 ## Running G-Code